Double Wire-O/Twin Loop | GBC or Plastic Comb Binding | Post Bind | Terminology

 The process of fastening or binding the pages of a printed piece or publication in the proper order and usually with a protective cover.
 Many binding methods exist that can be chosen for the type of publication and/or the type of handling it will receive.

-A blank page in a book that has no page number printed on it.
-Generally in book publishing blank pages are not numbered.
+This is a blank page in a book that has no page number printed on it.
+Generally in book publishing, blank pages are not numbered.

-Term for folded signatures that have been gathered, sewn and trimmed, but not yet covered.
+Term used for folded signatures that have been gathered, sewn and trimmed but not yet covered.